wix/Detox/examples/demo-react-native/README.md

 #### Step 1: Build

-Build the demo project using one of the npm-run scripts.
+Build the demo project using one of the `npm` scripts.

 ```sh
 npm run build:ios-release